- Mayor and Council

 To enhance the quality of life for all the citizens of Kingsland through innovation, technology, and excellence in governmental operations.

-Kingsland Mayor & Council
+Meet our Kingsland Mayor and Council

 - To promote quality and ethical political leadership which will represent a united community.